 Most library databases, such as EBSCOhost, provide web forms to request an item through ILL.
 You can also request a book or request an article online, or use printed forms available from the Reference Desk.

 Most articles arrive in 4-6 days and most books arrive in 8-10 days.
 Turnaround depends upon the nature of the material requested and the geographic location of the lending library.

 You will be notified by email when the books or other returnable items you have requested are available.
 These items may be picked up at the Circulation Desk.
 Articles are sent to you via email in PDF form.
 Returnable materials NOT picked up within 10 days will be returned to the lending library.

-The supplying library determines the conditions of the loan, including the due date.
-Books must be renewed or returned by the date indicated, or we will block privileges just as we do with our own overdue books.
+The lending library determines the conditions of the loan, including the due date.
+Books must be renewed or returned (in good condition) by the date indicated, or we will block privileges just as we do with our own overdue books.